 For general education students in grades 6-12, Washoe Inspire Academy typically serves as the IAES.
-As an IAES, Washoe Inspire Academy serves middle, and high school students.
-Younger students are typically not placed in an IAES, but are supported at the school site with assistance from the Department of MTSS-SEL.
+Asan IAES, Washoe Inspire Academy serves middle, and high school students.
+Younger students are typicallynot placed in an IAES, but are supported at the school site with assistance from the Department of MTSS-SEL.
 In some cases, Area Superintendents may determine a Guidance Variance to another school on an interim basis or for anextended period of time.
 Washoe Inspire focuses on social emotional learning and behavior support, while meeting the students' academic needs.
 Washoe Inspire Academy offers classes in a traditional setting and via distance education.
 Washoe Inspire Academy is not a permanent educational placement.
+To the extent practicable, the sending schools are required to help develop a plan of action based on restorative practices for a student enrolling in an IAES.
 Therefore, communication with the zoned school will happen throughout the placement at Washoe Inspire Academy and restorative elements employed to support a successful return to the sending school.
-A representative from the sending school shall be expected to regularly attend meetings during the IAES placement to assist the student in repairing broken relationships as well as establishing a caring and supportive school team, setting future goals with the student, and preparing the zoned site for the student's return.
+It is recommended that a representative from the sending school should regularly attend meetings during the IAES placement to assist the student in repairing broken relationships as well as establishing a caring and supportive school team, setting future goals with the student, and preparing the zoned site for the student's return.
 A transition meeting will be held at the conclusion of the IAES placement and will be held at the zoned school.
-When a student's IAES duration has expired, the student should transition back to his/her zoned school unless it has been determined that the student should have a Guidance Variance to another school other than his/her zoned school.
+When a student's IAES duration has expired, the student should transition back to his/her zoned school unless it has been determined that the student should have a Guidance Variance toanother school other than his/her zoned school.

 A Guidance Variance is an enrollment variance provided through the Office of School Leadership.
 Guidance Variances can be considered when there is concern regarding potential health and safety issues for the school community or for the student in question.
-For example, if a victim of previous conduct still is enrolled at the zoned school or if the student in question may now be a victim as a result of his or her conduct, this could lead to a variance.
-If the conduct in question was criminal in nature and there are co-defendant's enrolled at the zoned school, or if there is known gang-related conduct involving the studentand his or her associates, a variance may be considered.
 Guidance Variances are at the discretion of the Area Superintendent overseeing the zoned school.

-In rare circumstances, for both general education and students enrolled/identified as special education (especially childrenin grades K-5), the IAES placement may occur at a comprehensive school outside of a child's current school of enrollment.
+In rare circumstances, for both general education and students enrolled/identified as special education (especially childrenin grades K-5), the IAES placement may occur at a comprehensive school outside of a child's current schoolof enrollment.
 These determinations will need to be approved by the Area Superintendent over the schoolsin question.